-After a fantastic CASTELL ROC this year at Chepstow Castle, with its usual mix of top-flights names and superb tribute acts, we can now look forward to 2023 and another packed August programme.
+After a fantastic CASTELL ROC this year at Chepstow Castle, with its usual mix of top-flights names and superb tribute acts, we can now look forward to another packed August programme.

 Another big name has been added to the schedule and promising a night of non-stop hits, Chepstow will be welcoming JASON DONOVAN to the castle on Saturday 19th.